Genesis 2:18. Then the Lord God said, “It is not good that the man should be alone; I will make him a helper fit for him.”

 Simply put, Adam by himself could not image God’s love.
 Love requires the giving and receiving of the self.
 Love requires sacrifice.
 And Adam’s sacrificial love needed someone to receive it.
 Someone with a body like his.
 A helper fit for him.

 What God does next is beyond amazing.
 He forms the apex of all creation.
 The pinnacle of beauty.
-And the satisfaction of all Adam’s desire.
+And the satisfaction of Adam’s desire.
 Woman.

 Anyone who thinks the Bible takes a low view of women needs to read and understand this verse.
 The woman is man’s helper.
 His ezer.
 This Hebrew word is most often used to describe God himself (Ex.
 18:4).
 To be an ezer is to be protection, support, shield, deliverer, comfort, and strength in battle.
-An ezer offers you what you could never do on your own.
+An ezer offers to you what you could never do on your own.

 Together ezer and kenegdo show us how incredible the woman is.
 She is equal to Adam but not interchangeable with Adam.
 She is his completion and his complement, not his competitor.
 Alone neither of them could truly love sacrificially.
 Alone neither could fully image God.
 But together they can image the love of God and the fullness of the Trinity.